kashmir54/kashmir54.github.io/_flipper/wifi/index.md

 - [Unleashed Firmware](https://github.com/DarkFlippers/unleashed-firmware) (v060+) or any other firmware with [Marauder Companion app](https://github.com/0xchocolate/flipperzero-wifi-marauder) v0.6.0+ (\[ESP32\] WiFi Marauder app).
 - [Marauder firmware (v0.11.0+)](https://github.com/justcallmekoko/ESP32Marauder/wiki/update-firmware) on you WiFi devboard
 - WiFi devboard with micro SD card slot (or a VoyagerRF 😉)
-- 32GB or less MicroSD card + USB adapter
+- 32GB or less MicroSD card (with FAT32 format) + USB adapter
 - A computer or a device to load files into the VoyagerRF board micro SD card

 Once you have all the requirements set you are good to go.